OmarBazaraa/Competitive-Programming/README.md

 - GCD (iterative)
 - GCD (recursive)
 - LCM
-- Bézout's coefficients (using Extended Euclid)
+- Bézout's coefficients using extended Euclid's method
-- Fast Power (iterative)
+- Fast power (iterative)
-- Fast Power (recursive)
+- Fast power (recursive)
-- Modular Inverse
+- Modular inverse
 - Combinations (nCr)
-- Pascal Triangle
+- Pascal triangle
-- Is Prime
+- Check if an integer N is prime or not
-- Generate Primes (using Sieve of Eratosthenes)
+- Generate prime numbers using Sieve of Eratosthenes' algorithm
-- Generate Prime Divisors (of numbers from 1 to n)
+- Generate prime divisors of integers from 1 to N
-- Generate Divisors (of single number n)
+- Generate divisors of single integer N
-- Generate Divisors (of numbers from 1 to n)
+- Generate divisors of integers from 1 to N
-- Matrix Class
+- Matrix class

 ### Geomerty
 Will be added soon...

 ### Other Algorithms
-- Compute Longest Increasing Subsequence
+- Compute the length of the longest increasing subsequence (LIS)
-- Stress Test
+- Stress test code
-- Some Other Definitions
+- Some other definitions